awjudd/blog-topics/sql-server-object-last-modified.md

 This tells you the last time that an object in the database has changed.

+Please Note: this works on any type of object that is in your database.

 Hopefully this will help you to quickly determine if an object has changed recently, or if it was a pre-existing bug.